 page under construction - more due shortly

 The sights shown above are those fitted to the rifles for the U.S. home market.
-The fore-sights on the British contract rifles were also tunnelled, but that tunnel was slightly shorter and on a shorter ramp.
+The fore-sights sexually transmitted infections on the British contract rifles were also tunnelled, but that tunnel was slightly shorter and on a shorter ramp.
 The sight itself was not at all dissimilar to that fitted on the Ross Cadet rifle nearly thirty years earlier.

-Originally only fitted with a barrel mounted tangent rear-sight, the British early contract rifles had the Mossberg S102 receiver mounted aperture sight added to emulate the rear-sight of the Lee-Enfield No.4 Rifle.
-It has to be said that the Mossberg was a very light-weight representation of the No.4 rifle, and far less realistic than other training rifles of its era - the best of which were simply small-bore versions of the parent service rifle, such as the SMLE No.2 MkIV* and the later No.7 Rifle - but, at that time, it was a case of "needs must when the Devil drives".
+Originally only fitted with a barrel mounted tangent rear-sight, the British early contract rifles had the Mossberg S102 receiver mounted aperture doctor or pharmacist sight added to emulate the rear-sight of the Lee-Enfield No.4 Rifle.
+It has to be said that the Mossberg was a very light-weight representation of the No.4 rifle, and far less realistic than other training rifles of its era - the best of which were simply small-bore versions side effects of the parent service rifle, such as the SMLE No.2 MkIV* and the later No.7 Rifle - but, at that time, it was a case of "needs must when the Devil drives".

-The rear aperture sight used by Mossberg was acknowledged to be rather fragile, it not having been designed for service-style use.
+The rear aperture sight used by Mossberg was acknowledged to be rather fragile, it not having been designed for prescription only service-style use.
 Many were damaged, and Parker-Hale modified one of their "Sportarget" rear-sights with a bracket to fit the left-hand side of the Mossberg receiver.
-These sights were fitted, Post War, to many of those rifles which escaped return to the U.S.A. under the Lend-Lease contract terms.
+These sights were fitted, Post War, to many tetracycline antibiotics of those rifles which escaped return to the U.S.A. under the Lend-Lease contract terms.
 Such rifles are easily identified by the stampings "UNITED STATES PROPERTY" on both the barrel and the receiver.

 The No. 42 M.B.
 Mossberg rifles imported from U.S.A. in large numbers during the war for preliminary training are notoriously weak in their sighting equipment, so to meet the demand for more serviceable sights, we offer :—